eventdata/ConfliBERT-Manual/README.md

 Zhang, D., Wang, J., & Zhao, X. (2015).
 Estimating the Uncertainty of Average F1 Scores.
 In Proceedings of the 2015 International Conference on the Theory of Information Retrieval (pp. 317–320).

+<a id="9">[9]</a>
+Alsarra, S., Abdeljaber, L., Yang, W., Zawad, N., Khan, L., Brandt, P., ... & D’Orazio, V. (2023, September).
+Conflibert-arabic: A pre-trained arabic language model for politics, conflicts and violence.
+In Proceedings of the 14th International Conference on Recent Advances in Natural Language Processing (pp. 98-108).

+<a id="10">[10]</a>
+Yang, W., Alsarra, S., Abdeljaber, L., Zawad, N., Delaram, Z., Osorio, J., ... & D’Orazio, V. (2023, December).
+Conflibert-spanish: A pre-trained spanish language model for political conflict and violence.
+In 2023 7th IEEE Congress on Information Science and Technology (CiSt) (pp. 287-292).
+IEEE.